In this issue

 Looking back, moving forward

 John McLeod marks the sixth edition of his Introduction to Counselling.

-Attempted suicide: a father’s story (free article)
+Attempted suicide: a father’s story (open article)

 Nigel Gibbons describes living with his son’s suicide attempt.

 A patchwork of practice